-La Digue, the poster-boy for the Seychelles offers a laid-back vibe with postcard-perfect views at every turn.
-This tropical paradise is the perfect place to unwind or turn up for adventure, with immaculate beaches, wild nature trails, and friendly, Seychellois hospitality.
+La Digue, the poster boy for the Seychelles offers a laid-back vibe with postcard-perfect views at every turn.
+This tropical paradise is the perfect place to unwind or turn up for an adventure, with immaculate beaches, wild nature trails, and friendly, Seychellois hospitality.

 Also read: 9 Best Accommodation & Hotels on the Island